oscafrica/documentation/about/community-code-of-conduct.md

   - Comments made on event video hosting services
   - Comments made on the official event hashtag or panel hashtags

 Event organizers will enforce this code throughout the event.
 Each event is required to provide a Code of Conduct committee that receives, evaluates, and acts on incident reports.
 Each event is required to provide contact information for the committee to attendees.
-The event Code of Conduct committee may (but is not required to) ask for advice from Open Source Community Africa Code of Conduct work group.
-Open Source Community Africa Code of Conduct work group can be reached by emailing <community@oscafrica.org>.
+The event Code of Conduct committee may (but is not required to) ask for advice from Open Source Community Africa Code of Conduct team.
+Open Source Community Africa Code of Conduct team can be reached by emailing <community@oscafrica.org>.

 ### OSCA Online Spaces